Eight Years of Rider Measurement in the Android Malware Ecosystem: Evolution and Lessons Learned: Analysis of Android Riders

 \item \textbf{Exfiltration}.
-The usage of the \behavior{network} combined together with all those actions related to privacy violations can indicate the leakage of personal information.
+The usage of the \behavior{network} combined with all those actions related to privacy violations can indicate the leakage of personal information.

 \item \textbf{Fraud}.
-These actions aim at getting direct profit from the users or the services they use.
-For instance, malware might send premium rate messages via the \behavior{SMS Manager} or it might abuse advertisement networks by changing the affiliate ID to redirect revenues.
+These actions aim at getting profit from the users or the services they use.
+For instance, malware can send premium rate messages via the \behavior{SMS Manager} or it might abuse advertisement networks by changing the affiliate ID to redirect revenues.

 \item \textbf{Evasion}. \behavior{Hardware} serial numbers, versions of \behavior{firmware} and other OS configurations are often used to fingerprint sandboxes to evade dynamic analysis.